acwazz/fastapi-responseschema/docs/content/guide/schemas.md

 ```

 ## Constructors
-When creating a response schema constructors must be defined in subclass to ensure that the response model gets correctly created and set of additional metadata can be passed to the final wrapped response model.
+When creating a response schema, constructors must be defined in subclass to ensure that the final response model gets correctly created and additional metadata can be passed to the final response.

 ### `AbstractResponseSchema.from_exception`
 This constructor wraps the final response from an [exception handler](https://fastapi.tiangolo.com/tutorial/handling-errors/#install-custom-exception-handlers).